SapphireSlash/S.S.I.L/S.S.I.L.md

 ## Restrictions

 You may not modify and/or sell these images in any form, unless you get permission from the copyright holder/holders to do so.
+If you get permission from the copyright holder/holders to modify the/these image/images, you have to put it under the same license.

 You also shouldn’t put these images into an AI.